| |

 Country Summary: Violent crime, such as armed robbery, rape, carjacking, mugging, and “smash-and-grab” attacks on vehicles, is common.
 There is a higher risk of violent crime in the central business districts of major cities after dark.

 Demonstrations, protests, and strikes occur frequently.
-These can develop quickly without prior notification, often interrupting traffic, transportation, and other services; such events have the potential to turn violent.
+These can develop quickly without prior notification, often interrupting traffic, transportation, and other services; such events can potentially turn violent.

 Please see our Alerts for up-to-date information.